Leonardo2745/Leonardo2745/README.md

 ### I´m looking for web developer role.

-### I'm looking to collaborate on OpenSource projects in React/Node
+### I'm seeking for colaborating at React/Node opensource projects

 ### Fun fact about me: I like to play games to relax the atmosphere (^-^).